Battleground (film): Production

+Background

+Robert Pirosh had based the script on his own experiences during the Battle of the Bulge, although he did not serve with the 101st Airborne, but with the 35th Infantry Division.

+Many of the incidents in the film were based on actual events, including the rejection of a German demand for surrender on December 22, 1944, with Brig.
+Gen. Anthony McAuliffe's one word response, "Nuts!".
+Other events in the film, like Private Kipp's continual loss of his false teeth and Private Roderigues' having never seen snow before, were from Pirosh's experiences.

+Development and casting

 Battleground was originally an RKO property, titled "Prelude to Love" to hide its subject matter, but was shelved when production head Dore Schary resigned, despite $100,000 having been put into the property to that point.
 When Schary went to MGM, he purchased the rights to the script from RKO, over the objections of Louis B. Mayer, who believed the public was tired of war films.
 At MGM, Robert Taylor and Keenan Wynn were reported to have been penciled in for the film, along with Van Johnson and John Hodiak, and the project was budgeted at $2 million.
 Wellman put the cast through some military training with Robert Taylor, a former navy officer who dropped out believing the role was not right for him.
 He was replaced by Van Johnson.

-Robert Pirosh had based the script on his own experiences during the Battle of the Bulge, although he did not serve with the 101st Airborne.
-Many of the incidents in the film were based on actual events, including the rejection of a German demand for surrender on December 22, 1944, with Brig.
-Gen. Anthony McAuliffe's one word response, "Nuts!".
 Twenty veterans of the 101st were hired to train the actors and appeared in the film as extras.
 Lt Col Harry Kinnard, who had been the 101st's deputy divisional commander at Bastogne, was the film's technical advisor.
+Pirosh also consulted with McAuliffe, who was enthusiastic about Pirosh's intention to show World War II strictly from the grunt's eye view.

+The role of Staff Sergeant Kinnie was first offered to Spencer Tracy, but he turned it down.
+Wellman and Pirosh's second choice was James Whitmore, a Broadway theatre actor and former Marine Corps officer, who also bore resemblance to Tracy.
+However, the producers insisted a more well-known actor be cast.
+James Mitchell took on the role, but was fired before shooting, as Wellman thought he lacked the proper physicality and attitude to play a Staff Sergeant.